cloudmu/react-redux-starter-kit/README.md

 This will install the dependencies for the server side.

 ### `npm run server`
-This will run the server on port 3001, which will be listening to the authentication requests (login/logout from the client).
+This will run the API server on port 3001, which will be listening to the authentication requests (login/logout from the client).